 Have your downspout extension and connector together then place on your gutter.

-Now time to screw them until place.
+Now time to screw them into place.

 Take your sheet metal screws (I found them in the gutter section at our local hardware store) and drill them into the connector and the gutter.
 TIP: we found it was easier to drill a hole through just the plastic connector then screws on.